100nandoo/inti-web-extensions/README.md

 - **Firefox desktop** — in the sidebar
 - **Firefox Android** — as an overlay on the page

-The last summary is saved locally and restored the next time you open the extension.
+The last summary and your settings are saved locally in the browser's extension storage and restored the next time you open the extension.

+When `settings.apiKey` is configured, Inti sends it as the `X-API-Key` header on summarization requests.

+On Firefox desktop, you can inspect this data in `about:debugging` by opening the extension toolbox and checking the `Storage` tab under `Extension Storage`.

 ---